-Deutsche Bank supports two programs that use sport as a vehicle for children and young people to drive positive behavior change, develop skills, build confidence and encourage ambitions.
+Deutsche Bank supports various programs which use sport as a vehicle for young people to drive positive behavior change, develop skills, build confidence and encourage ambitions.

 Game Changers is a community-focused youth development program, aimed to encourage 13 and 14 year old students most at risk of exclusion from school.
 It is a unique initiative among other sports-based education programs in that it focuses strongly on classroom-based learning sessions such as personal wellbeing, conflict resolution and career management, with afternoon rugby coaching as an additional module.

 Specialist teachers delivered the education program to 25 young people, with members of the London Scottish first team and coaching staff working alongside the Club's community development officers to deliver the rugby coaching aspect of the program.

 Deutsche Bank volunteers donated their time to assist the coaches with all aspects of the rugby and education program, including Deutsche Bank employee and former England captain Pat Sanderson, who gave the students a scrummaging masterclass alongside former London Scottish player and Argentina international Alfredo Lalanne.